Orthopedic Oncology: Understanding Musculoskeletal (MSK) Cancer

 - Endoprosthetic & Mega prosthetic replacements,

-- 3D printed prosthetics custom designed to suit a patient and biological reconstructions using grafts and implants.
+- 3D printed prosthetics custom-designed to suit a patient and biological reconstructions using grafts and implants.

 - Other treatments offered are metastatic bone disease surgery and

 - Limb Salvage techniques which are a replacement for the earlier practice of amputation.
-In this technique, the cancerous tumor and the nearby affected areas are removed without amputating the patient, and it also ensures tendons, nerves, and blood vessels are not affected, a procedure that works to preserve the affected limb and is an alternative to amputation.
+In this technique, the cancerous tumour and the nearby affected areas are removed without amputating the patient, and it also ensures tendons, nerves, and blood vessels are not affected, a procedure that works to preserve the affected limb and is an alternative to amputation.

 At Cytecare Cancer Hospitals, we have the best in class team of multidisciplinary oncologists and are equipped with all diagnostic and treatment equipment under one roof.
 We treat every case uniquely, make customized treatment plans and ensure specialized treatment based on researched cancer care methodologies is provided as patient recovery and safety is our priority.